NERSC/ml-pm-training-2022/README.md

     * Calling `backward()` on the loss value to backpropagate gradients.
 Note the use of the `grad_scaler` will be explained below when enabling mixed precision.
     * Applying the model to the validation dataset and logging training and validation metrics to visualize in TensorBoard (see if you can find where we construct the TensorBoard `SummaryWriter` and where our specific metrics are logged via the `add_scalar` call).

-Besides the `train.py` script, we have a slightly more complex [`train_graph.py`](train_graph.py) script, which implements the same functionality with added capability for using the CUDA Graphs APIs introduced in PyTorch 1.10.
-This topic will be covered in the [Single GPU performance profiling and optimization](#Single-GPU-performance-profiling-and-optimization) section.

 More info on the model and data can be found in the [slides](https://drive.google.com/drive/u/1/folders/1Ei56_HDjLMPbdLq9QdQhoxN3J1YdzZw0).
-If you are experimenting with this repository after the tutorial date, you can download the data from here: https://portal.nersc.gov/project/dasrepo/pharring/.
+If you are experimenting with this repository after the training date, you can download the data from here: https://portal.nersc.gov/project/dasrepo/pharring/.
-Note that you will have to adjust the data path in `submit_pm.sh` to point yor personal copy after downloading.
+Note that you will have to adjust the data path in `submit_pm.sh` to point to your personal copy after downloading.

 ## Single GPU training

 First, let us look at the performance of the training script without optimizations on a single GPU.

-On Perlmutter for the tutorial, we will be submitting jobs to the batch queue.
+On Perlmutter for the hands-on, we will be submitting jobs to the batch queue.
 To submit this job, use the following command:
 ```
 sbatch -n 1 ./submit_pm.sh --config=short --num_epochs 3
 ```